Picking a domain name is crucial for anyone who is creating a new website.

 Owning names that are easy to remember would surely help potential visitors find your website faster through a search engine like Google Search.

 Most of the time, you can’t just type IP Address into your browser and expect the browser to send you to the website either.
-Because in most of the cases, especially in a shared environment, the IP Address only points to the server where the website is stored.
+Because in most cases, especially in a shared environment, the IP Address only points to the server where the website is stored.

 Here, domain names act as the middleman and make this process simple.